Is the AACOG Law Enforcement Academy right for me?

 How long does a basic academy take to complete?

 The Basic Peace Officer Course is over 950 hours.
-If you are enrolled in the full-time course which is approximately 8 hours per day, you will complete the program in approximately 5-6 months.
-The part-time course will take approximately 11 months to complete.
+The course is approximately 8 hours per day and you will complete the program in approximately 5-6 months.

-Note: Due to the logistics of some blocks of training, there will be approximately 2-3 weekend classes during the full-time basic academy training, and for the part-time basic academy training, cadets will need to be available to attend the Firearms Course, Crisis Intervention Training Course (CIT - TCOLE #1850 - 40 hours), and the Driving Course from Monday – Friday from 8am-5pm.
+Note: Due to the logistics of some blocks of training, there will be approximately 2-3 weekend classes during the basic academy training.
 These dates will be announced with anticipation for the cadet to make necessary arrangements to take these assigned weeks off if they are currently working.
-The reason for having to do these particular subjects in a one week period is due to reserving the necessary venue and TCOLE’s rules.
 Students are advised of these dates on Orientation Day.

 What is the cost of the academy?